wat885/AboutMe/README.md

-#My Name is Long
+#My Name is Nueng

 Address: Bangkok
-Job: Engineer
+Job: IT Support